heptarch/heptarch.github.io/drafts/demon.md

 peruke.
 Engages in long conversation about extradimensional scattering, "particles" of light, rotational moment term in gravitoelectromagnetic potential, and light-matter interactions in colloid.
 Vivid mental imagery.
-See Blue. <br>
+See blue notebook. <br>

-<i>May 27.</i> "Entanglement bridge" and methods to preserve/correct polarizations. <br>
+<i>May 29.</i> "Entanglement bridge" and methods to preserve/correct polarizations. <br>
 </font>
 </div>